MOST FREQUENTLY ASKED QUESTIONS:

 Q: What services are available to students who qualify for services?

 A: SRC services include: priority registration, academic counseling, career counseling, test accommodations, it is likely that many students with disabilities have chosen not to be registered with the SRC or they may not have met the eligibility criteria for services.
-They may have chosen to speak directly with the Dean of Enrollment to establish eligibility for accommodations.
+They may have chosen to speak directly with the Dean of Student Support Services to establish eligibility for accommodations.
 In either case, the student will approach faculty to request accommodations.

 Q: A student has asked for accommodations.
 How do I know the student truly has a disability and needs accommodations?